Friday, July 14th, 2017 to Friday, July 21st, 2017

-2010 is the 13th year of this festival which has grown from small beginnings to become one of Ireland’s foremost literary events.
+Since it was first held in 1997 this festival has grown from small beginnings to become one of Ireland’s foremost literary events.

-The programme is both broad and deep, with writers from as far away as America, Australia, Russia and Libya as well as Irish ones, authors as old as 14 and as young as 82, emerging writers and well established ones.
+The programme is both broad and deep, with international writers as well as Irish ones, emerging writers and well established ones all finding a welcome at Bantry.

-Readings are a continuing and popular feature at Bantry, held each day in Bantry Bookshop and Bantry Library, with free admission.
+Readings are a continuing and popular feature, held each day in Bantry Bookshop and Bantry Library, with free admission.
 They start in the morning and continue though the day and into the evening.
 There are master classes in various genre, question and answer sessions, interview with authors, book launches and a myriad of other events.

 The writer in residence is available throughout the week to give one to one support on every aspect of being a writer.